ageppert/Core-64-Interactive-Core-Memory-Badge/README.md

 v0.2 Bug fixes learned from v0.1 applied.
 This version has not been made or tested, but should work.

-v0.3 Two Boards, design in progress.
+v0.3 Design in progress: Two separate boards, one for the core array, one for everything else.